mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div class="columns">
 {% include verse.html
-text="But for the elect there shall be light and joy and peace, And they shall inherit the earth." verse="Enoch 5:7"
+text="But for the elect there shall be light and joy and peace, **And they shall inherit the earth**." verse="Enoch 5:7"
 %}

 {% include verse.html
-text="Blessed are the gentle, for they shall inherit the earth." verse="Matthew 5:5"
+text="**Blessed are the gentle, for they shall inherit the earth.**" verse="Matthew 5:5"
 %}

 {% include verse.html
-text="But the humble shall inherit the land, and shall delight themselves in the abundance of peace." verse="Psalm 37:11"
+text="But **the humble shall inherit the land**, and shall delight themselves in the abundance of peace." verse="Psalm 37:11"
 %}
 </div>